Perspective

 Education

-Copper Guide Part 1: Copper, Its Alloys, The Dawn of a New Age & Modern Metal Marvels
+Copper Guide Part 1: Copper Alloys—from the Stone Age to Modern Metal Marvels

 From ancient Egyptian infrastructure to inspiring art and architecture, copper and its alloys continue to influence our contemporary world.